scotthlee/document-classification/README.md

   3. rf.py performs the same task as the NB-SVM, only using a random forest as the classifier instead of an SVM.

 # example
-This code will train an NB-SVM on docs.csv using the values in the 'sentiment' column as the target and the text in the 'text' column as the input.
+This bash command will train an NB-SVM on the imaginary docs.csv using the values in the 'sentiment' column as the target and the text in the 'text' column as the input.

 $ python nbsvm.py '~/data/docs.csv' 'sentiment' 'text' -lm 'no' -ng 3 -sm 'train-test'

-The optional arguments specify that vectorizer should not limit the number features it considers; that the maximum n-gram size is 3; and that the data should be split using sklearn's train_test() function.
+The optional arguments specify that vectorizer should not limit the number features it considers; that the maximum n-gram size should be 3; and that the data should be split using sklearn's train_test() function.
+See readme for nbsvm.py for more details.

 # required dependencies
 To run these scripts, you'll need the Pandas, ScikitLearn, and Scipy/Numpy modules in addition to a working installation of Python.